 Your chosen file will be securely erased from your Mac.
 You won’t find it in the Trash either as it’s been completely removed from your machine.

-Since the command won’t let you recover your file, double-check the command before you run it or you’ll end up deleting an important file which cannot be got back on your machine.
+Since the command won’t let you recover your file, double-check the command before you run it or you’ll end up deleting an important file that cannot be got back on your machine.

 Use An App To Securely Erase Files On Mac

 The ability to securely delete files is something that most users will need at times, so some apps have come into existence allowing you to securely erase files on your Mac.
 These apps work pretty much the same way as the Terminal method but these use different algorithms to help you get rid of your files.